lukashueller/InfInt-project-2022/README.md

 ```

 #### Producer 2: Wikidata-Dump Extractor

-First download the cleaned Wikidata dump provided by us and save it in a new folder `/data/` named `wikidata_dump.txt`.
+First download the cleaned Wikidata dump provided by us and save it in a new folder `/data/` named `wd_companies_dump.txt`.

 You can now start the extraction with the command below:

 ```shell
 poetry run python wd_upserter/main.py
 ```